abbasmir12/nest-ai/README.md

 4. Click the settings icon (top-right) and enter your HuggingFace API key

-5. Start asking questions about OWASP resources
+5. Start asking questions about OWASP resources!

 ### Getting a HuggingFace API Key